tc39/proposal-class-public-fields/README.md

 1. If the property name is computed, evaluate the computed property expression to a string to conclude the name of the property.
 2. Create a function whose body simply executes the initializer expression and returns the result.
 This function's parent scope should be set to the scope of the class body.
 To be super clear: This scope should sit sibling to the scope of any of the class's method bodies.
-3. If the `ClassDefinition[Symbol.ClassProperties]` object is not already set, create and set it.
+3. If the `ClassDefinition[Symbol.classProperties]` object is not already set, create and set it.
-4. On the `ClassDefinition[Symbol.ClassProperties]` object, store the function generated in step 2 under the key matching the same name of the property being evauated.
+4. On the `ClassDefinition[Symbol.classProperties]` object, store the function generated in step 2 under the key matching the same name of the property being evauated.
 5. Call the function defined in step 2 with a `this` value equal to the `this` value of the object being constructed.
 6. Define the result of the call in step 5 as a property on the `this` object with a key corresponding to the name of the property currently being evaluated.
 It should be defined with the following descriptor: